kbr/autocron/docs/index.rst

 History
 -------

-**autocron** is the successor of `autotask <https://github.com/kbr/autotask>`_  which was introduced in 2016 as a django-application to replace Celery on a given project for making monitoring and maintenance easier.
+**autocron** is the successor of `autotask <https://github.com/kbr/autotask>`_  which was written in 2016 as a django-application to replace Celery on a given project for making monitoring and maintenance easier.
 Since then it has been used in production.
 But it has strong roots in Python 2 and is bound to older django versions. **autocron** removes all this.
 Also another (unrelated) tool named "autotask" is out there in the wild.
 Therefore the rewrite and renaming.

 ---